Formation (association football): WW

 The WW formation used by Hungary's Golden Team.

 The WW formation (also known as the MM formation, according to the current diagram convention, that is goalkeeper at the bottom.
 However, it is called the WW formation if the goalkeeper is depicted at the top as was customary at the time), was a development on the WM formation.
 It was created by Hungarian Márton Bukovi, who turned the 3–2–2–3/WM formation into a 3–2–3–2 by effectively turning the forward "M" upside down (that is M to W).
 The lack of an effective centre-forward in Bukovi's team necessitated moving a forward back to midfield to create a playmaker, with another midfielder instructed to focus on defence.
 This transformed into a 3–2–1–4 formation when attacking and turned back to 3–2–3–2 when possession is lost.
 This formation has been described by some as somewhat of a genetic link between the WM and 4–2–4 and was also successfully used by Bukovi's compatriot Gusztáv Sebes for the Hungarian Golden Team in the early 1950s.

 3–3–4

 The 3–3–4 formation was similar to the WW, with the notable exception of having an inside-forward (as opposed to centre-forward) deployed as a midfield schemer alongside the two wing-halves.
 This formation was commonplace during the 1950s and early 1960s.
 One of the best exponents of the system was Tottenham Hotspur's double-winning side of 1961, which deployed a midfield of Danny Blanchflower, John White and Dave Mackay.
 Porto won the 2005–06 Primeira Liga using this unusual formation under manager Co Adriaanse.
-Recent sides which has also been argued to use this formation include Paris Saint-Germain under Luis Enrique and Arsenal under Mikel Arteta.
+Recent sides which have also been argued to use this formation include Paris Saint-Germain under Luis Enrique and Arsenal under Mikel Arteta.